Jump to:Page Content

 Environmental economics, natural resource economics, and development economics.

 Environment and development economics.
-Current research examines contract design for environmental services and agricultural technology adoption in Southern Africa.
+Elizabeth's current research examines contract design for environmental services and agricultural technology adoption in Southern Africa.

 Development economics and the economics of education, particularly the provision and measurement of quality education in rural settings.